Frequently asked questions about housing and residence life at the IUP Punxsutawney campus

-The Residence Hall Housing License Agreement and Dining Service Contract is a legal agreement and, once signed, is binding for the summer session (July–August) and academic year (Fall and Spring semesters).
-Students are financially responsible for both semesters unless they participate in a university-sponsored program that takes them away from the Punxsutawney area or if they terminate their enrollment.
-Culinary students should note that their contracts are in effect for twelve months, including the Summer session.
+The Housing and Dining Agreements are legal agreements and, once submitted, are binding for the academic year (fall and spring semesters).
+Students are financially responsible for both semesters unless they participate in a university-sponsored program that takes them away from the Indiana area, or if they terminate their enrollment.
+Culinary students should note that their contracts are in effect for 12 months, including the summer session.

 What amenities are offered in the suites?